jaantollander/masters-thesis/content/35_monitoring.md

 TimescaleDB expands PostgreSQL for storing and analyzing time series data and can scale well to an increasing amount of distict time series with its performance suffering drastically.
 Initially, we used *InfluxDB*, but found out that it did not scale well for our use case.

-An instance of time series database consist of *time series table* with schema as in Table \ref{tab:schema-time-series} and optional *metadata table* with schema as in Table \ref{tab:schema-metadata}.
+An instance of time series database consist of one or more *time series tables* with schema as in Table \ref{tab:schema-time-series} and optional *metadata table* with schema as in Table \ref{tab:schema-metadata}.
 A separate metadata table reduces data bloat and makes it easier to alter its schema later.
 We can join the metadata table and time series table during queries.

-For the *time series identifier*, we generate a *Universally Unique Identifier (UUID)* because it is standardized and has explicit support for namespaces.
+For the *time series identifier* (`time_series_id`), we can use a *Universally Unique Identifier (UUID)* because it is standardized and has explicit support for namespaces.

-For the *timestamp*, we should always use datetime with the *Coordinated Universal Time (UTC)* timezone instead of local timezones to avoid problems with having to convert between different timezones.
+For the *timestamp* (`timestamp`), we should always use datetime with the *Coordinated Universal Time (UTC)* timezone instead of local timezones to avoid problems with having to convert between different timezones.

 The time series table is a *TimescaleDB hypertable* with *indices* for efficient queries, *chunked* by a chosen time interval for improved performance, a *compression policy* to compress data that is older than specified time to reduce storage, and a *retention policy* for dropping data that is older than specified time to limit data accumulation or for privacy and regulatory reasons.
 The metadata table is regular PostgreSQL table.

+In our implementation, we stored everything on a single table.
+Ideally, we should use a metadata table and time series tables for MDT and OST data since they mainly contain different fields.

 ## Monitoring client